John Summers (figure skater)

 John F. Summers (born April 4, 1957) is an American former competitive ice dancer.
-With partner Stacey Smith, he is the 1978-1980 U.S. national champion.
+With partner Stacey Smith, he was the 1978–1980 U.S. national champion.
 They represented the United States at the 1980 Winter Olympics where they placed 9th.
 He graduated from the University of Pennsylvania with a M.S.E. in Computer Science.
 He is currently a Vice President at Akamai Technologies where he is General Manager of Enterprise Products.